OpenTTD/OpenTTD/readme.txt

 ---- -------------------
 See http://www.openttd.org/translating.php for up-to-date information.

 The use of the online Translator service, located at http://translator.openttd.org/, is highly encouraged.
 For a username/password combo you should contact the development team, either by mail, IRC or the forums.
 The system is straightforward to use, and if you have any problems, read the online help located there.

 If for some reason the website is down for a longer period of time, the information below might be of help.

 8.1) Guidelines:
 ---- -------------------
 Here are some translation guidelines which you should follow closely.

     * Please contact the development team before begining the translation process!
 This avoids double work, as someone else may have already started translating to the same language.
     * Translators must use the charater set ISO 8859-15.
       Otherwise, some characters will not display correctly in the game.
     * Currently it is not possible to translate into character sets other than Latin.
-Also, changing the order of strings is unsupported.
-For instance, it is always '16 tonnes of coal' and cannot be 'coal existing of 16 tonnes'

 8.2) Translation:
 ---- -------------------
 So, now that you've notified the development team about your intention to translate (You did, right?
 Of course you did.) you can pick up english.txt (found in the SVN repository under /lang) and translate.

 You must change the first two lines of the file appropriately: